-Table 4: Top 3 most frequently mentioned genes in only the full-text.
+Table 4: Top 10 most frequently mentioned genes in only the full-text.

-For better visualization, a word cloud was created to show a visually pleasing graph showing [gene name] being the most mentioned overall due to its size (see Graph 2).
+For better visualization, a word cloud was created to show a visually pleasing graph showing BRAF and MGMT being the most mentioned overall due to its size (see Graph 2).

-Graph 2: Word cloud that shows all the genes mentioned in both abstracts and full-text, with the bigger text [gene name] referred to most frequently.
+Graph 2: Word cloud that shows all the genes mentioned in both abstracts and full-text, with the bigger text BRAF and MGMT referred to most frequently.

-Both the word cloud and frequency table show that [gene name] is the most mentioned in brain tumor articles and abstracts.
+Both the word cloud and frequency table show that BRAF and MGMT is the most mentioned in brain tumor articles and abstracts.

 Discussion

-To make this section more organized, it is split into three sections: Results OverView, Reflection and Limitations, and Last Remarks.

-Results Overview
+Overview

 Understanding genes associated with brain tumors provided insight into genetic factors linked to brain tumor development and prognosis through how much they were mentioned in biological articles and their abstracts.
 Looking at the results, it showed the most referred to gene along with the other top 10 frequently mentioned genes (see Tables 1), which will help researchers new to studying brain tumors on what genes are associated with this disease had been discovered and most focused on based on the number of times the gene name is referenced.

-[Paragraph talking about the results, comparing and contrasting coming soon][10]
+The results show out of the total 739 genes total, the BRAF and MGMT genes were the most referenced overall.
+Both genes had the same frequency of 33, with IDH and EGFR coming in second place with a frequency of 31.
+BRAF stands for B-Raf proto-oncogene which encodes for a protein that plays a role in regulating MAP kinase which affects cell division and other things along the line and if it is mutated it is most commonly found in cancer causing mutations [10].
+The MGMT gene also called O-6-methylguanine-DNA methyltransferase, which codes for a protein that repairs and protects cells from mutagenesis and toxicity, also seen in cancer causing mutations [10 a].
+When looking at the data separately, the abstracts and the full-text there is a slight difference in the ranking of the gene names.
+For in the abstracts only the gene GFAP is at the top with 29 frequencies or mentions, and BRAF in second with 27 frequencies.
+When just looking at the full-text the gene MGMT was first with the highest number, being 8.
+In comparing the number of frequencies between abstracts and full-text there is a considerable difference for the abstracts’ top mentioned genes were in the twenties, the full-text was in the single digits (see Tables 3 and 4).
+It is good to note that majority of the genes found in total only were mentioned once, about 540 to be exact, which can be seen in the full total table (see web page: https://fellowship1954.github.io/Analyzing-Science-Articles--Gene-Identification-In-Brain-Tumors/ ).

 Reflection and Limitations